timofeysie/loranthifolia/README.md

 ...
 ```

 Looks like we didn't get rid of the %25s.
+The server was calling the detail redirect without the language and leave case alone args, so that was also causing a problem.
+Now everything seems to be fine.

 ## Manipulating the preamble DOM